Skip to content

 Output styling

-• Identity fields (channel, user, team_id, workspace, file_id, …) are hash-coloured from the theme's entity palette so the same ID renders the same colour across commands.
+Identitychannel, user, team_id, workspace, file_id, … Hash-coloured from the entity palette; the same ID always renders the same colour.

-Field order across commands follows a canonical taxonomy: where → what → when → state → detail → numbers → diagnostics → pagination.
-An AST-walking test enforces this on every CI run; see internal/cli/output/field_order_test.go if you want the full rule.
+Field order follows a canonical taxonomy: where → what → when → state → detail → numbers → diagnostics → pagination.
+An AST-walking test enforces it on every CI run — see internal/cli/output/field_order_test.go.

 Attribution